This procedure is part of a lab that teaches you how to diagnose common issues using New Relic.

 In this procedure, you use New Relic to understand why some services are raising alerts.

-Log in to New Relic One and select APM from the top navigation menu.
-Here, you see an overview of all eight Telco Lite services, including the service names, response times, and throughputs.
+Log in to New Relic and select APM from the top navigation menu to see an overview of all Telco Lite services including the service names, response times, and throughputs.
 Notice that Telco-Login Service and Telco-Web Portal have opened critical violations for high error percentages: